10 Most Common Baseball Injuries

 - Ankle Sprain

-- Head Injury
+- Concussions Head Injuries

 Most commonly, baseball players get tendonitis around the area of the elbow or rotator cuff.
-This injury arises due to players constantly throwing the ball, day-in and day-out.
-When the throwing muscles in the wrist, hand, and shoulder are constantly under stress, they can lead to inflammation.
+This injury arises due to players constantly throwing the ball.
+When the throwing muscles in the wrist, hand, and shoulder are constantly under stress, they can much more easily become inflamed.
 This inflammation causes stiffness as well as pain around the joints like the elbow.
-Pitchers are especially susceptible to tendonitis as their arms make the most stressful throws in the game.
+Pitchers are especially susceptible to tendonitis, as their arms make the most stressful throws in the game.

 3. Torn Labrum

 Pitchers are almost always the victims of torn labrums.
 The labrum is a ring of cartilage in the shoulder that can be damaged during the extremes of the throwing motion.
 Since pitchers repeat this motion over and over throughout the game, they are likely to tear the labrum.
-Many times surgery is necessary and recovery time is lengthy.
+Many times, surgery is necessary to repair torn labrums and the recovery time is lengthy.

 4. UCL Injury

-The UCL (unilateral collateral ligament) is a ligament on the inside of the elbow.
-When it is severely damaged it requires the famous “Tommy John surgery” to reconstruct the arm.
-It was first done on baseball pitcher Tommy John in 1974 and since has become one of the most common surgeries in baseball.
+The UCL (unilateral collateral ligament) is a ligament on the inside of the elbow that commonly affects pitchers.
+When it is severely damaged, it requires the famous “Tommy John Surgery” to reconstruct the arm.
+It was first done on baseball pitcher Tommy John in 1974, and since then has become one of the most common surgeries in baseball.

 5. “Dead Arm”